 You can wash small items like socks and underwear—usually the items that need washing the most— in your hotel room, but be prepared for them to take a day or two to dry.

-Beth Henry, a flight attendant and the founder of Cloudsurfing Kids, says, “I like to bring travel-sized Woolite packets to wash small and lightweight clothes in the sink.”
+Beth Henry, a flight attendant and the founder of Cloudsurfing Kids, says, “I like to bring travel-sized packets to wash lightweight clothes and delicates in the sink.”
 Bigger and sturdier items can go longer without being washed.

 Katie Skow, co-founder at Travel Plus Wine, uses this technique in hotel sinks or bathtubs: “I use unscented Dr. Bronner’s castile soap.
 I wash, ring out as much wet as possible, and then roll in a towel and step on it to eliminate excess moisture, and hang to dry.”